pdet/MultidimensionalAdaptiveIndexing/README.md

 ### Running Experiments
 All experiments are inside the experiments folder.
 There are 5 main sets of experiments.
 Note that unless stated otherwise, all algorithms run with min_partition_size = 1024, and all progressive indexing algorithms run with delta = 0.2.
 * real-data-workload: Runs all algorithms on the three real datasets and their respective workloads.
-* synthetic_workloads: Runs all algorithms on the uniform random dataset with 8 different synthetic workloads.
+* synthetic_workloads: Runs all algorithms on the uniform random dataset with 7 different synthetic workloads (shifting workload is the first 10 queries of uniform repeated multiple times).
-* uniformdata-costmodel: Runs only Greedy Progressive KD-Tree on a uniform random dataset & workload.
 * uniformdata-delta: Runs only Progressive KD-Tree on a uniform random dataset & workload with different delta configurations (i.e., ranging from 0.1 to 1).
 Every folder contains two main files, the run.py and plots.ipynb.
 To run a desired set of experiments, you must cd to its folder and execute the run.py file.